|

 A: Prior to the late 1990's, most residential EIFS did not incorporate a

-EIFS."
+protection are referred to as "barrier EIFS."
 In order to protect the building from moisture intrusion, barrier EIFS must be perfectly

 sealed at the outside surface.
 Any moisture that penetrates the outer coating can